Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 注:中英文网站上发表的学生日志均为英文。

-I was fortunate to participate again in the U.S.-China Student-to-Student dialogue, this time with students from Fudan University, located in my hometown Shanghai.
+I was fortunate to participate again in the U.S.-China Student dialogue, this time with students from Fudan University, located in my hometown Shanghai.
 From April to May, as the weather gradually got warmer in Washington D.C., I came to establish a very friendly relationship with my peers from both Fudan and Georgetown.
 To my great surprise and perhaps great relief, in our conversations, I realized that deep in our hearts, Georgetown and Fudan students shared many similar concerns about the future of our two countries, the United States and China, and we are very worried about many things that people in power are doing to intentionally create hostility between the two nations to their advantage.

 We articulated that global governance is under attack via a top-down process: People with great power influence mainstream media to intentionally portray the other country, whether it is the United States or China, extremely negatively.
 Then, a great majority of common people in these two countries, who might not have the opportunity to speak or chat with a real American or real Chinese, take in those perspectives of the mainstream media, and begin to think that American people or Chinese people are threatening their future and making their lives miserable.
 Finally, leveraging this public sentiment, people in power further play it to their advantage for political gains.